gerhard/gerhardlazu.com/_posts/2012-07-12-the-meaning-of-loyalty-to-apple.markdown

 were complete failures.  **That is a 66% failure rate.** I can't accept that Apple, sorry, Apple Care or not.

+## UPDATE - 16 July

+The Covent Garden store got back to me saying that the extensive tests concluded that the logic board needs replacing.
+So I've left my MacBook Pro for 4 days at the Apple Store just to be told the same thing that I knew back in February.
+Following this diagnostic, I can't tell the difference between the laptop sitting on a shelf and having someone actually run those tests.

+I asked to speak to any manager at the store other than Caroline (I already knew what she has to say).
+I spoke to Adam which:

+1. Is not a lawyer and cannot comment on my statutory rights, in particular the ones outlined in the Sales of Goods Act.

+2. He is convinced tha Apple should not cover the bill for the logic board replacement, regardless of the evidence hinting to a manufacturing fault.

+3. He gave me an inexistent e-mail address to Apple's legal department and misinformed regarding my options for escalating the case further.

+As I was getting nowhere with the Covent Garden Apple Store, I called Apple's UK number and within 2 minutes I was speaking to Frank D. which was vert helpful.
+Within mintues, I had the following information:

+1. Take your Mac to an Authorised Service Provider.
+To save you the hassle, Amsys are the most reasonably priced within walking distance from Covent Garden.
+As it happens, their service centre is in Kenley, a stone's throw from where I live.

+2. Have them run a full assessment of the fault and submit a Consumer Law form to Apple, for review.
+This is meant to help us understand the likely origin of the fault: manufacturing or improper use.

+I will have the laptop booked with Amsys for a full diagnostic tomorrow and take it from there.

 [1]: http://support.apple.com/kb/SP91
 [2]: http://support.apple.com/kb/SP11
 [3]: http://support.apple.com/kb/SP582